Stories from the Polycule and more

-Meg John Barker, a senior lecturer in psychology at Open University in London, wrote a very substantial and thoughtful review of the two new poly books about to appear from Thorntree Press: The Game Changer by Franklin Veaux (publication date September 23), and Stories from the Polycule edited by Elisabeth Sheff (pub date October 15).
+Meg John Barker, a senior lecturer in psychology at Open University in London, wrote a very substantial and thoughtful review of the two new poly books about to appear from Thorntree Press: The Game Changer by Franklin Veaux, publication date September 23 [Update: Some of Franklin's former partners have challenged his accounts as false], and Stories from the Polycule edited by Elisabeth Sheff, pub date October 15.

 Meg John is a longtime queer and poly researcher and community organizer.
 They've agreed to let me reprint virtually all of the 3,000-word review here as a guest post.
 Thanks!

 Polyamory book reviews: Useful ideas for all relationships

 More Than Two by Franklin Veaux and Eve Rickert (the same title as Franklin’s successful blog).
 The latter is The Polyamorists Next Door by Elisabeth Sheff, who writes the Psychology Today column of the same name.

 I found their latest outputs just as interesting.
 The Game Changer is an in-depth exploration of one person’s experience of shifting from a fairly hierarchical to more egalitarian polyamory.
 Stories from the Polycule is an accessible collection of all kinds of experiences of open non-monogamy.
 They provide a rich description of one person’s lived experience of polyamory, and a sense of the diversity of experiences that are possible within open non-monogamy.